Den0702/projekt-HTML-CSS-JS-SASS/README.md

 ## Tools and technologies used
 - HTML5 to structure the page
 - The SASS preprocessor to create style sheets
-- Vanilla JavaScript to handle the proces of filling in the fields of the web form and sending its data to the server
+- Vanilla JavaScript to
+    + handle the processing of web form field data
+    + send form data to the server and show the response information
+    + display messages about failed validation of incorrectly filled fields

 ## Demo
 [Click to see the demo of the web page](https://den0702.github.io/projekt-HTML-CSS-JS-SASS/)